nikhiiiil/DevOps/Kubernates/Installation.md

 ## How to start minikube:

 ```
-   Go to location where minikube.exe file is present
 >> minikube.exe start
    This will download minikube image which internally has all things for a single node cluster.